 Of the 5 distinct subspecies in North America, only the Eastern wild turkey resides Maryland.
 Wild turkeys are dark brown to black in color with many feathers that are iridescent, exhibiting a metallic green and bronze color.
 Male turkeys are called gobblers and average around 18-22 lbs.
 During breeding season, their heads turn various shades of red, white, and blue.
 Female turkeys (called hens) are about half the size of gobblers, their plumage is duller, and they lack the bright head colors.
 Adult gobblers have spurs, a sharp, bony spike on the back of each of their legs.
 They also have a rough, black beard that protrudes from its breast.
 The beard can grow up to 12 inches long.
 Hens do not have spurs and usually do not have a beard, although bearded hens are not exceptionally rare.
+To view a guide to Wild Turkey aging and sexing, please click here.

-Wild turkeys can be found in every county of the state thanks in part to an intensive trap and translocation effort by the DNR with assistance from the National Wild Turkey Federation.
+Wild turkeys can be found in every county of the state thanks in part to an intensive trap and translocation effort by the department with assistance from the National Wild Turkey Federation.
 Although it was once thought that turkeys needed expansive tracts of forest to survive, the wild turkey is quite adaptable and some of the highest densities are now found in landscapes composed of a mosaic of agricultural lands and woodlots.
 Turkeys continue to adapt to human encroachment as well, sometimes taking up residence in suburban areas.

 Wild Turkey habitat needs vary depending on the time of year, but generally turkeys are found in or near forests.
 Trees provide safe roosting areas and produce much of the food that turkeys depend on such as acorns and other mast.
 However, turkeys spend many hours in open areas as well.
 Grassy and weedy fields produce insects that young turkeys (poults) need during the summer months.
 Nesting habitat may be the most limited but most important type of habitat turkeys utilize.
 Wild turkeys typically nest in overgrown fields or other areas with thick vegetation in the form of bushes, vines, and small trees to obscure a predator’s vision.